secwexen/aapp-mart/docs/examples.md

 pip install -r requirements.txt
 ```

+> [!Note]
-> Note: Some modules may be under active development.
+> Some modules may be under active development.
 Functionality may be limited.

 ## Environment Configuration